macrotex/wordle/README.md

 ![Wordle puzzle](wordle-example.png)

-Here is the code to generate a list of possible word matches given the first two lines of the above puzzle:
+Here is the code to generate a list of possible word matches given the three lines of the above puzzle:
 ```
 from wordle import Wordle